-The Master of Science in Health Systems Administration is a one-year program that equips aspiring leaders with skills to shape the future of health care.
+The Master of Science in Health Systems Administration (MHSA) is a two-year, part-time, 42 credit program that equips aspiring leaders with skills to shape the future of health care.

-- CAHME Accredited, competency-based and practice-centered curriculum with a focus on systems of care and leadership
+- CAHME Accredited, competency-based and practice-centered curriculum led by nationally renowned industry leaders and esteemed faculty active in public health, research, and systems of care leadership

 For inquiries, please contact Gregory Thornton at Gregory.Thornton@georgetown.edu.

 -Wednesday, July 8, 6-7 PM EST. Registration link here

 -Wednesday, July 29, 12-1 PM EST. Registration link here

 -Monday, August 17, 6-7 PM EST. Registration link here

 -Thursday, September 10, 12-1 PM EST. Registration link here

 My preceptor is another person who I plan to keep in my life.
 She has gone out of her way to introduce me to the inner-workings of the health care system, along with insuring that I get my foot in the door and providing me with all the steps necessary to succeed, she is a true mentor.